 Self-injury, also called self-harm, is the act of deliberately harming one’s own body, examples include cutting or burning.
-Self-injury is an unhealthy attempt to deal with emotional pain, intense feelings, anger and frustration.
-It is used to help cope with, block out or release built up feelings and emotions.
+Self-injury is an unhealthy attempt to deal with emotional pain, intense feelings, anger, and frustration.
+It is used to help cope with, block out or release built-up feelings and emotions.
 Self-harm should be viewed as a symptom of deeper unresolved issues.

 Is self-harm the same as a suicide attempt?

 For those dealing with an eating disorder self-harm is typically not meant as a suicide attempt.
-However, it is serious condition that requires assessment by a professional and indicates a need for psychological treatment.
+However, it is a serious condition that requires assessment by a professional and indicates a need for psychological treatment.